alexjvr1/R.temp/ddRADpipeline.md

 This is really important, even if the BioAnalyzer peak looks clean.
 Adapters can form very large dimers that co-migrate with the main library.

-I'm using AdapterRemoval, as recommended by Christine Grossen
+I am using AdapterRemoval, as recommended by Christine Grossen

 AdapterRemoval: https://github.com/slindgreen/AdapterRemoval